How to Experience the Best Fall Foliage near Washington, DC

 Little Seneca Lake

-Little Seneca Lake makes for a perfect fall day trip destination.
-Whether you take a hike around the lake or enjoy the foliage by kayak or rowboat, be sure to explore the area on a day without much wind, so you can admire the beautiful reflection of the trees in the water.
+Located in Montgomery County, Maryland’s Black Hill Regional Park, Little Seneca Lake makes for a perfect fall day trip destination.
+You can take a hike around the lake, enjoy the foliage on your kayak or SUP, or even take a pontoon boat tour through Black Hill Discovery Center.
+If you want an extra treat, be sure to explore the area on a day without much wind, so you can admire the beautiful reflection of the trees in the water.

 Logistics: Located just 45 minutes from DC, this park is free to explore, has plentiful parking, and is family-friendly and easily accessible – so much so that the lake can be seen from the parking lot.